laygond/Behavioral-Cloning/README.md

 # Behavioral Cloning Project

 In this project a regression deep neural network is used to clone driving behavior.
-The model architecture written in Keras is [Nvidia's CNN](https://arxiv.org/pdf/1604.07316v1.pdf) with dropout to prevent overfitting during training.
+The model architecture written in Keras is [Nvidia's CNN](https://arxiv.org/pdf/1604.07316v1.pdf).
+As regularization techniques, data augmentation and dropouts have been added.
 Image data from three front cameras is used as features and the vehicles steering angles as labels to train the neural network.
 Once trained, an image fed into the model will output a steering angle to an autonomous vehicle.
 To collect the data, [Udacity's simulator](https://github.com/udacity/self-driving-car-sim) is used to steer a car around a track.
 This repo uses [Udacity's CarND-Behavioral-Cloning repo](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for guidance.

 [//]: # (List of Images used in this README.md)
-[image1]: ./README_images/visualization.gif "Visualization"
+[image1]: ./README_images/behavior.gif "Visualization"
-[image2]: ./README_images/traffic_sign_catalog.png "Catalog"
+[image2]: ./README_images/simulator.JPG "Simulator"
-[image3]: ./README_images/train_set_dist.png "Training Set Distribution"
+[image3]: ./README_images/sim_control.JPG "Simulator Control"
+[image4]: ./README_images/frontview.gif "Video Ouput"
+[image5]: ./README_images/sample_of_log.JPG "Log Sample"
-[image4]: ./README_images/architecture.png "Model Architecture"
+[image6]: ./README_images/architecture.png "Model Architecture"
-[image5]: ./README_images/NNparam.png "Model Parameters"
-[image6]: ./README_images/traffic_signs.png "Traffic Signs"
-[image7]: ./README_images/stopinspect.png "Stop Sign Inspect"

 ![alt text][image1]